ryan-mahoney/Layout/README.md

 ### How it works
 Separation.js is driven by a config file.
 Generally, if you have an HTML template called `example.html`, it would have a accompanying separation config file named `example-sep.js`.
 Both the Javascript and PHP versions of the system are able to read this file and operate on it.

 Separation.js is very simple.
 For each item in the config, it will attempt to read the data via XHR or JSONP.
 Arguments can be passed to the remote server.
-A handlebar template for a "partial" must be specified, and a CSS selector for where to render the final markup into within the original template.
+A handlebar template for a partial must be specified, and a CSS selector for where to render the final markup into within the original template.

 ### Important